GLYCAM-Web/GLYCAM_Delegator_Docker/README.md

 ```

 In the tree above, the directory named `2025-12-07-02-12` represents the user's request for the service.
-The csv file just beneath contains a summary of the status of the requested PDB files.
-The logs directory
+The `2025-12-07-02-12_Generate_Glycan_PDBs_From_Sequence_List_DB.csv` file just beneath contains a summary
+of the status of the requested PDB files.
+The `logs` directory contains details that can be useful for
-contains details that can be useful for troubleshooting.
-As mentioned above, the PDB directory contains
+troubleshooting.
+As mentioned above, the `PDB` directory contains the PDB files.
+The `provenance` directory
-the PDB files.
-The provenance directory contains the json request objects that were sent to Delegator and
+contains the json request objects that were sent to Delegator and the json objects that were received in
-the json objects that were returned in response.
-If the process needs to be repeated, it should only be
+response.
+If a specific build process needs to be repeated, it should only be necessary to send the request
-necessary to send the request json once more to Delegator.
+json once more to Delegator.
 This procedure is the next example.

 ### Delegate a Build